 Adventure travel, including trekking in volcano or other remote areas should only be undertaken with an experienced local guide.
 Hikers should ensure they have sufficient provisions when preparing for any climb.

 When you are in Nicaragua, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+If you are arrested or jailed, the Australian Government will do what it can to help you but we cannot get you out of trouble or out of jail.
 Research local laws before travelling.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.